scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** weapon range
 - **Level Required:** 2/10/16

-Make a melee attack against a creature using any spellcasting roll instead of your attack roll.
+Make a weapon attack against a creature using any spellcasting roll instead of your attack roll.
 On hit the creature takes normal damage, ignoring 1 level of resistance.

 ***Enhanced:*** The attack is always a critical, regardless of roll.
 Effects that occur based on the number of criticals are unaffected.